tangrams/tangram/README.md

 ## Contributions Welcome

 Tangram is open-source, and we eagerly welcome feedback, feature requests, and contributions.
 We’re especially interested to see your maps, no matter how simple!
-Send screenshots, links, and any questions to tangram@mapzen.com.
+Post screenshots, links, and any questions to our [gitter chat](https://gitter.im/tangrams/tangram-chat).

 For instructions, see [CONTRIBUTING.md](CONTRIBUTING.md).

-Tangram is an open-source project sponsored by [Mapzen](http://mapzen.com).
+Mapzen sponsored Tangram's develompent until its closure in February 2018.